ud-cis-discord/ud-cis-discord.github.io/pages/Getting Started.md

 Otherwise, you should have already received an email from Sage, the bot that manages our Discord server.
 If you have not, you can request one [here][1].
 In that email you will find a link to our server and a unique hash code.
 Click the link to join the server and follow the instructions given in the <span style="color:#7289DA">#getting-verified</span> channel.
-Once you have followed those instructions, you have officially veen verified!
+Once you have followed those instructions, you have officially been verified!

 ### Enrolling in a course